The Santiago de Compostela Cathedral in Spain boasts a magnificent and historic artifact: the Botafumeiro.

 “Arriving pilgrims were tired and unwashed… It was believed that incense smoke had a prophylactic effect during plagues and epidemics.”

-Photo credit: Fernando Pascullo via Wikimedia Commons
+Photo credit: Fernando Pascullo, CC BY-SA 4.0 via Wikimedia Commons

 Love uCATHOLIC?